function gtag(){dataLayer.push(arguments);} gtag('js', new Date());

 Available informational features may include:

-• historical race results
+• Historical race results and track form.

-• market odds display
+• Live market odds displays.

-• bet history review
+• Personal bet history review.

-• race status updates
+• Real-time race status updates.

 Live Coverage and Race Updates